BACK TO RESOURCES

 1. Define Audit Objectives and Scope

 Defining audit objectives and scope is a crucial first step in the asset audit process.
-Audit objectives outline what the audit aims to achieve, such as verifying asset existence, accuracy, and compliance with financial regulations.
+Audit objectives outline what the audit aims to achieve and enable auditors to create checklists to mark progress on task completion.
+Typical audit objectives can include:

-They help auditors focus on key areas that need evaluation.
-The scope defines the boundaries of the audit, including which assets will be audited, the time period under review, and specific procedures to be followed.
+Defining your objectives positions you to determine your audit scope.
+Your scope defines the boundaries of your audit, including which assets will be audited, the period under review, and specific procedures to be followed.
+To establish the scope of your audit:

 Clearly defining objectives and scope ensures a systematic approach, preventing overlooked areas and ensuring thorough coverage.